 EPOS: European Plate Observing System

 EPOS is aimed at a broad stakeholders community including European and Mediterranean countries.

-Scientific user community (including Academia).
+II.
+Scientific user community (hereinafter, the users)

 III.
 Governmental organizations

 IV.
 Industry and other data and service providers

 V. General public

 EPOS IP will continue to fully integrate data and service providers from solid Earth science as well as governmental organizations.

 EPOS IP will be also essential to further engage the scientific user community and other service providers and users not belonging to solid Earth science.
 The construction and operation of the EPOS infrastructure will allow the interaction with the general public through the novel e-infrastructure.